hannobraun/radish/README.md

 ## Deploy

 There's a script that deploys your game to any Git repository of your choosing.
-This is especially useful if said repository is hosted on GitHub, since you host your game on [GitHub Pages](http://pages.github.com) then.
+This is especially useful if said repository is hosted on GitHub, since you can host your game on [GitHub Pages](http://pages.github.com) then.

 Usage: